intellimat/zara-web-challenge/README.md

 You need your personal Marvel API keys to run the project.
-You can get them from [Marvel Developer Portal](https://developer.marvel.com) Also, make sure _localhost_ is listed in the allowed domains to make calls to the Marvel API in your Marvel account.
+You can get them from [Marvel Developer Portal](https://developer.marvel.com) Also, make sure _localhost_ is listed in the allowed domains in your Marvel account to make calls to the Marvel API.

 In your _.env_ file set your private key, public key and timestamp